ldmscon/ldms-rtd/docs/exercises/ldms-sampler_meminfo-ex.rst

 Within ldmsd_controller or a configuration file:

-**FIX ME**: Format the following as a code block using either :: or .. code-block::.
+**FIX ME**: Format the following as a code block using either :: OR .. code-block::.
 Ensure there is a blank line after the directive, and indent the code properly.

 load name=meminfo
 config name=meminfo producer=vm1_1 instance=vm1_1/meminfo